KareemAbdoSE/Diploma-On-Blockchain/README.md

 - **Authentication**: Password hashing with bcrypt
 - **Payment Gateway**: Stripe or PayPal (to be decided)
 - **Storage**: IPFS for off-chain data storage
+- - **Authentication**: JSON Web Token (JWT) for user sessions and bcrypt for secure password hashing.

 ## Contributing